 What items do you need for your safe home?

 Click here to view our current needs and Target & Amazon wishlists.

 How do I volunteer with the Lampstand?

-We would love to have you!
-Click here to learn about all the ways you can serve our participants and submit an interest form.
+We currently offer positions on an as-needed basis.
+Click here to learn about all the ways you can serve and submit an interest form.

 For more information regarding referrals and our intake process, please contact us at